Arc-Computer/CL-Bench/README.md

 ## Acknowledgments

-This benchmark was developed to provide a production-realistic testbed for evaluating LLM agents on state-modifying workflows.
-The CRM schema and workflows are designed to mirror real-world enterprise CRM systems, enabling researchers and practitioners to evaluate agent reliability, efficiency, and adaptation capabilities in realistic scenarios.
+This benchmark framework was developed to provide a production-realistic testbed for evaluating LLM agents on continual learning in stateful environments.
+The CRM implementation demonstrates the framework with enterprise-grade constraints, enabling researchers and practitioners to evaluate agent reliability, efficiency, and adaptation capabilities in scenarios that mirror real-world deployments.